susanna00/shopping-cart/README.md

 This is an example Python application for users/customers to input one or more product identifiers and have their itemized receipt with the total amount owed.

+Let's get started with the ITALIAN GROCERY self checkout program!

 ## Prerequisite

 + Anaconda 3.7 +